bbennyhb/Bryan-HB-Projects/visualizing-government-debt.md

 ## Part one: Working with web-based visualization tools and data

 Here is the original image from the OCED platform.
-[Link here] 'image.jpg'
+[OCED Image](image.jpg)

 ## Working with Tableau